uhi22/pyPLC/readme.md

 	pi@RPi3D:~ $ plctool -ieth0 -p original.pib  98:48:27:5A:3C:E6
 	eth0 98:48:27:5A:3C:E6 Read Module from Memory
 ```
-Patch the configuration file (aee /docbook/ch05s15.html).
+Patch the configuration file (see /docbook/ch05s15.html).
 For each side (pev (vehicle) and evse (charger)) there is a special configuration.
 Example pev side:
 ```
 	pi@RPi3D:~ $ cp original.pib pev.pib